CESNET/metacentrum-user-docs/docs/related/galaxy/index.md

 There is also a limit on the number of jobs a given user can have running concurrently.
 The usegalaxy.cz instance has this limit set at **10 jobs** at the moment.
 Again, please reach is if this is not sufficient for your needs.

+Maximum size of a single dataset is limited at 50 GB.

 ### FTP Access

 Standard file upload to Galaxy via web browser (through the *Upload data* button) can be rather limiting for